 Adders are at their most dangerous in early spring as they’re often too lethargic to scuttle away if they’re disturbed.

 After suspecting his dog had been bitten by an adder, Wilson’s owner, Sam Phillips, of Saxmundham, rushed the poorly pooch to his local veterinary practice who transferred him to Vets Now in Ipswich.

 Sam said: “We were out walking on the first sunny day of spring and Wilson had been running around on the grassy sand dunes.

 “He came back looking very docile and subdued.
 At first I thought he was just dehydrated but I took him to our local vet to be safe.

 “They said he’d been bitten by an adder so he was given anti-venom and put on a drip and then transferred to Vets Now.

 “The care he received was fantastic and we’re really pleased he’s on the mend.”

-Adders, which have a distinctive zig-zag along their back and v-shape on their head, are Britain’s only poisonous snakes.
+Adders, which have a distinctive zig-zag along their back and v-shape on their head, are Britain’s only native venomous snakes.

 Although numbers are said to be in decline, there is an estimated 100,000 across Europe.

 A study by the Veterinary Poisons Information Service (VPIS) found that most adder bites occur between April and July.